Manage your drone business with PilotLedger — the all-in-one platform for commercial UAS operators.

 View source

-Department of Corrections Authority to Disable or Seize Unmanned Aircraft Systems
+Department of Corrections Authority to Disable and Seize Unmanned Aircraft Systems

-Grants the Alabama Department of Corrections authority to disable, disrupt, or seize unmanned aircraft systems operating in violation of § 13A-7-90.
-Drones and any attached contraband are subject to civil forfeiture.
+Grants the Alabama Department of Corrections authority to disable, disrupt, or seize unmanned aircraft systems operating in violation of drone regulations near correctional facilities.
+Provides enforcement mechanisms and exemptions for authorized operators.

 View source